• About

 It’s a good idea to have a volunteer recruitment strategy before you ask for help.

-• Decide on some recruitment guidelines
+• Decide on some recruitment guidelines, including time commitments, roles available, and expectations.

-• Establish ways on where and how to recruit
+• Establish ways on where and how to recruit.

-• Identify potential volunteers
+• Identify potential volunteers among parents, guardians, grandparents, and community members.

-• Start to recruit
+• Start to recruit.

-• Refine your volunteer recruitment strategy
+• Refine your volunteer recruitment strategy based on what works best for your school community.

 Get Known and Be Seen